 Make sure you do not consume alcohol while trekking as this can cause dehydration.

-Packing for August in Everest Base Camp Trek
+Packing for Everest Base Camp Trek in August

 Packing wise plays a huge role in making your trekking experience smooth and comfortable.
 A good pair of comfortable waterproof hiking shoes with proper grip is a must for the muddy and slippery trials in August.